BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Covering the terms related to the technicalities of DJing, such as the basic parts of your equipment, gives an overview of how you’ll be able to grasp the fundamentals of this skill—now heading to the heart of the turntable–the cartridge.
 This is one of the controversial aspects of DJing, no matter how basic it is to identify a suitable cartridge for your turntable.
 This, in particular, is subject to much debate among Audio and Stereophiles as knowing its effect on the sound quality you produce on stage.

-Moving magnet and moving coil are the two most common cartridge topologies.
+Moving magnet cartridge and moving coil cartridge (MM and MC cartridges) are the two most common cartridge topologies.
 Other types include strain gauge, moving iron, variable reluctance, and induced–these are the less popularized types.
-In modern turntables, moving magnets (MM) are widely used than other cartridge counterparts because they are inexpensive and quite durable as a sufficient tool for most turntables.
+In modern turntables, moving magnet or MM cartridges are widely used than other type of cartridge counterparts because they are inexpensive and quite durable as a sufficient tool for most turntables.

 Cartridges translate the movement of the stylus as it traces along the grooves of the record into signals.
 The vibration that goes from the movement of tracing by the stylus runs through the cantilever then moves the magnet that is attached at its other end.